shichaoji/json2df/README.rst

 convert the string representation into a python dictionary

+.. code:: ipython2

     as you can see the json data has inner loop

-.. code:: ipython2

-    import ast
-    ast.literal_eval(first_row)